 Thank you from all of us at Sensata Technologies for purchasing this PT-100 MPPT charge controller.
-The PT-100 is a product under the Magnum-Dimensions brand from Sensata Technologies.
+The PT-100 is a product under the Magnum Energy brand from Sensata Technologies.
 We understand that you have many purchasing options in the marketplace, and we are pleased that you have decided on this product.
-This PT-100 was proudly assembled and tested in the United States at our facility in Everett, Washington.